espocrm/documentation/docs/administration/performance-tweaking.md

 Note: Using preloading is not likely to bring a significant performance boost.
 The database usually is a bottleneck in applications like CRM.

+## Misc

+### Disabling total count on list view

+It is relevant if there are a lot of records of a specific entity type in the database.
+In this case, it can be reasonable to disable displaying count on the list view for that entity type, since COUNT can be very slow in MySQL.

+To disable: Administration > Entity Manager > edit specific entity type > check *Disable record count*.

+### Use full-text search

+Create [full-text search](../user-guide/text-search.md#full-text-search) indexes for large tables.
+It will improve record lookup.